adamveld12/gowatch/README.md

 `-args=""`CLI arguments passed to the app

-`-ignore=[]`  A comma delimited list of globs for the file watcher to ignore, right now its more like a file extension glob since that's all I really use it for (ie \*.html or \*.css)
+`-ignore=".git/*,node_modules/*"`  A comma delimited list of globs for the file watcher to ignore, right now its more like a file extension glob since that's all I really use it for (ie \*.html or \*.css)

  `-onexit=true`  If the app should restart on exit, regardless of exit code (beware, buggy)

 `-onerror=true` If the app should restart on lint/test/build/non-zero exit code (beware, also buggy)

-`-wait=1s` How long to wait before starting up the build after an exit.
+`-wait=2s` How long to wait before starting up the build after an exit.

- `-test=false` Should tests be run on reload
+ `-test=true` Should tests be run on reload

  `-lint=true` Should the source be linted on reload